sh4nx0r/sh4nx0r.github.io/_posts/2017-04-21-mega-guide-information-security-interview-questions.md

 ### 3. What is the key difference between ***Penetration Testing*** and ***Vulnerability Assessment***?

 **Penetration Testing** is a process of breaking into the system and trying to gain the maximum privilege on the network.
 The ultimatum here is to get to the deepest level inside a network.
-This process is more similar to how an intruder would penetrate except there will be no damage caused.
-The steps has to be properly documented on how the actions were performed to gain the highest privilege.
+This process is more like how an intruder would penetrate except there will be no damage caused.
+The steps must be properly documented on how the actions were performed to gain the highest privilege.
 <br>**Vulnerability Assessment** is a process of listing out all weaknesses in the machine (either by using a tool/manual ways) that is being assessed and list out the vulnerabilities in the highest order of risk.
 This process stops with this and does not further delve as of Penetration Testing.

 ### 4. How to define ***CSRF*** attack in an easier way?

-**Cross Site Request Forgery** or **CSRF** is a vulnerability in a website that allows an attacker to trick an end-user(victim in this case) into performing malicious operations without their knowledge in the background.
+**Cross Site Request Forgery** or **CSRF** is a vulnerability in a website that allows an attacker to trick an end-user (victim in this case) into performing malicious operations without their knowledge in the background.

 ### 5. Which is more important to fix ***Threat*** or ***Vulnerability***?

-Threats can be classified as _Inside Intruder, Natural Disasters, etc._ whereas Vulnerabilities can be classified as weaknesses such as _SQLi, XSS, CSRF, Non Availability of Bunkers for protection against natural disasters, etc._ A Threat **must** make use a Vulnerability to exploit or create damage to the data.
-So it is important to fix vulnerabilities first than to focus on threats.
+Threats can be classified as _Inside Intruder, Natural Disasters, etc._ whereas Vulnerabilities can be classified as weaknesses such as _SQLi, XSS, CSRF, Non-Availability of Bunkers for protection against natural disasters, etc._ A Threat **must** make use a Vulnerability to exploit or create damage to the data.
+So, it is important to fix vulnerabilities first than to focus on threats.
 Sometimes this can also be counter-intuitive, an insider working for an organization may pass vital information (_eg: admin credentials_) to an outside intruder.
 The outsider can directly login to the application with the credentials and can cause damage to the data (in this case, the outsider did not make use of any vulnerability to exploit the application).
 <br>Hence, there is no perfect answer that can be provided to the above question.

 ### 6. How do you stop ***Brute-Force Attacks***?

 - Adding a **CAPTCHA** functionality to the login forms.
 - Enforce **account lockout mechanism** for a maximum of three to four wrong attempts.
-- Fastest fix for a temporary period would be **blocking the particular ip address** that is making the brute force attempts.
+- Fastest fix for a temporary period would be **blocking the ip address** that is making the brute force attempts.
 - **Authentication Delays**.

 ### 7. What's the difference between an ***Exploit*** and a ***Payload***?